Tensorer/GANs/README.md

-Project title: "Data Mapping with Generative Adversarial Networks".
+Project title: "Data Mapping with Generative Adversarial Networks"
-This project mainly uses TensorFlow 2 for network modeling.
+- This project mainly uses TensorFlow 2 for network modeling.
-To run the code, please first download all the files and create a Conda environment based on "GANs_environment.yaml".
+- To run the code, please first download all the files and create a Conda environment based on "GANs_environment.yaml".

-File instruction:
 "GANs_environment.yaml"
 - Conda environment.